jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Extras singing about becoming player gods._

 Revolutionary songs like this spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The royal Death Star was destroyed.
 Church and state were separate.
 Civilization embraced a new ruling philosophy of Rousseau and Democracy.
 When the people took control of books, guns, and science, they collaborated to run a safe society that didn't run on oppression.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people.
 The people formed rotary clubs, quilting societies, and other civil organizations that let the people run society as player gods.

 Rousseau died never having found a home.
 After they won their revolutions, a population of player gods put him to rest inside the glorious Panthéon.
-He was heralded as a renowned breaker of chains, destroyer of Death Stars, in a world where any guy can be the prince, and any girl can be Cinderella.
+He was heralded as a renowned breaker of chains, a revealer of dark majic, destroyer of Death Stars, in a world where any guy can be the prince, and any girl can be Cinderella.

 The question for us is, how did Rousseau help an entire people embrace a new age, become player gods, and change their ruling philosophy?
 I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Computer Age.

 ## Society’s Three Stories Tell Us If We're Watching the Story of Civilization, or Playing the Game of Civilization

-Entering a new age doesn't require an actual war.
+Entering a new age doesn't require war.
 But conflict usually brings down the old age and rings in the new.
 To avoid it while entering the Computer Age, we have to see our society better than Rousseau did.
 We can do that because we can learn from him.

 Rousseau's words echo this sentiment: let society enter into the Age of Enlightenment.
-Let the people prosper with new tools.
-Let the nobility return to their natural equality inside a democracy.
-Let anyone be the ruler—if they can solve problems and thereby earn the public's approval and consent.
+Let the people prosper as player gods who use electronic to improve their work and home lives.
+Let the nobility return to their natural equality.
+Let anyone lead society—if they can solve problems and thereby earn the public's approval and consent.
 Rousseau never said there shouldn't be leaders.
 He said leaders should deserve their spot.

 He didn't phrase it like this, of course, but that's what Rousseau basically said.
-Once we accept society transitions through technological ages, we also acknowledge we get a new philosophy and new leaders.
-Rousseau used stories to show us how we can transition to a new age.
+He understaood every new age needs a new philosophy that unites the people into thinking of the big picture and making a new player god.
+Rousseau used stories to show us how humanity transitions from extras of an old age, into player gods of a new one.
 It shouldn't come as a big surprise that he was also a novelist.

 Thus, Rousseau understood stories—fictional and real-world ones—best explained the fabrication and inner workings of any society.
 He understood, too, that there are good and bad stories.
 And that each stems from a storyteller who has a very particular purpose.

 So let's explain stories.
 Every story contains a plot: a sequence of events where a protagonist fights an antagonist to overcome a problem.
 The fight to change reality happens in three parts.
 The first is the introduction of the problem and the characters.
 The second is the protagonist and antagonist thinking up plans and attacking each other.
 The third part is the conclusion, where we find out which side wins.
 Although it's easier to see in some more than in others, all stories have this structure.

-The difference between good and bad stories is how much it mixes things up to keep you in guessing what's going to happen next.
-While some bad stories are non-stop action scenes, and some stories are non-stop talking scenes, good stories mix the two up to tell a coherent and surprising story with a thick plot.
+The difference between good and bad stories is how much it mixes things up to keep you guessing what's going to happen next.
+While some bad stories are non-stop action scenes or non-stop talking scenes, good stories mix the two up to tell a coherent and surprising story with a thick plot.
 Here are the three different kinds of stories.

 ===

-**Classic movies**: are good stories with fights about real-life problems.
-A protagonist leaves their typical day, changes their personality, and rises to the occasion to overcome a newfound problem on behalf of humanity.
+**Classic movies**: are good stories about real-life problems.
+A protagonist leaves their typical day, grows a pair, and rises to the occasion to overcome a newfound problem on behalf of humanity.
 Antagonists, of course, fight to keep the status quo the same.

 In a classic story, the protagonist and antagonist repeatedly think of new ideas and act on them.
 Usually, this means both characters fight to create and control tools like magic books, secret plans, or a big bomb.

 Mixing logical problem solving, with new ideas, gives classic stories plot twists that keep audiences glued to their seats.
 No one knows if the good or bad guys will win.
-This is why good stories have a "thick plot."
-It's so hard to guess what's going to happen next.
+This is why good stories have a thick plot; it's interesting to find out what's going to happen next.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories can resonate with audiences and become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, and _Star Wars_.
-Real-life people find it easy to relate these majical stories because at they're core, the tales of "Rags to Riches" or "Forbidden Love", are very human.
+Real-life people find it easy to relate to these stories because at they're core, they're very human tales of "Rags to Riches" or "Forbidden Love".
 That's why they exist in all cultures and religions in some way.

 ![Classic story](/img\diagrams\romeo-juliet.jpg)
 _Good stories will always be told._

-**Art films**:- are not about any specific problem.
+**Art films**: are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think they have all the answers and don't need to test them out.
-The art story is more of a personal journal about not overcoming obstacles, for example, being lonely, or hating one's job.
-The main character is thus selfish and self-important.
+The art story is more of a personal journal about not overcoming obstacles, for example, of being lonely, or hating one's job.
+The main character is thus selfish, self-important.
+A con-artist and dark majician.
 Not because they do not take on a problem, but because they want to be the protagonist even though they aren't leading the way for others to follow.

 The result is stories with no storyline and no antagonist.
-Instead, art stories showcase their main characters' idiosyncratic behavior, like collecting action figures or their political rantings.
-Stories are surprising to the point of being weird, with a conclusion that never changes the reality because the main character didn't even try to.
+Instead, art stories showcase their main characters' idiosyncratic behavior, like collecting action figures or raging political rantings.
+Art stories are surprising to the point of being weird, with a conclusion that never changes the reality because the main character didn't even try to.

 Without logical surprises, art films need to get weirder and weirder to maintain interest.
 To insulate themselves from criticism, art filmmakers usually give themselves awards, grandeur, and titles.
 They dream of being like their main characters—on stages talking about themselves in a bout of self-gratification.
 Film festivals like Cannes, Sundance, Toronto mainly show art films.